vaenow/cc-be-chat-test/README.md

 ## Try it

+1. run `cp .env.example .env`

-run `node start` in terminal to run the chat server
+2. run `node start` in terminal to run the chat server

 ## screenshot